uberflip-kumaran/FullStack/README.md

 ## Task Requirements

-1. You are required to write the code on Register page that makes a request to your Register API endpoint.
+1. You are required to write the code on the Register page that makes a request to your Register API endpoint.
 This request will register a user with a valid:
    Email, First Name, Last Name, and Password.
 Password must be encrypted in the database.

    <img src="assets/registerPage.png" alt="Register Page" style="height: 250px; width:350px;"/>

-2. Next, you are required to write the code for the Login page and that makes a request to your Login API endpoint.
+2. Next, you are required to write the code for the Login page that makes a request to your Login API endpoint.
 This request will allows the user to recieve a jwt token.
 This jwt token is required for a user to make requests to other protected API endpoints, for example the Countries API.

    <img src="assets/loginPage.png" alt="Login Page" style="height: 250px; width:350px;"/>